 Per the CCWG’s charter, the CCWG was expected, at a minimum, to publish an Initial Report for Public Comment followed by a Final Report, which will be submitted to the Chartering Organizations for their consideration.
-The publication of this proposed Final Report has to meet the expected obligations set out in the CCWG’s charter and further described by materials produced by the ICANN organization.
+The publication of this Final Report has to meet the expected obligations set out in the CCWG’s charter and further described by materials produced by the ICANN organization.
 Through publication of the Initial Report for Public Comment (first Public Comment period), the CCWG gathered the input from Chartering Organizations as well as others interested in this work on the CCWG’s deliberations.
-The CCWG analyzed and incorporated input on the Initial Report to produce the proposed Final Report and recommendations.
-The Public Comment on the proposed Final Report (second Public Comment period) provides an additional opportunity for the community to provide feedback.
-The Public Comment period on this proposed Final Report will remain open for a minimum of 40 days to ensure that all interested individuals and groups have an opportunity to respond.
+The CCWG analyzed and incorporated input on the Initial Report to produce a proposed Final Report and recommendations.
+The proposed Final Report was published for public comment in December 2019.
+The CCWG reviewed input received and subsequently finalized the recommendations in this Final Report.

-After review of comments received on this proposed Final Report, the CCWG will finalize its set of recommendations and submit it in the form of a Final Report to the Chartering Organizations and to the Board of ICANN for their consideration.
+The CCWG is submitting this Final Report to the Chartering Organizations and to the Board of ICANN for their consideration.

 For further information and background, please see Annex A.